spryker/spryker-docs/docs/scos/dev/back-end-development/plugins/getting-an-overview-of-the-used-plugins.md

 ---
-title: Getting an Overview of the Used Plugins
+title: Getting an overview of the used plugins
 description: Plugin Overview gives you several ways of displaying plugin usages.
 last_updated: Jun 16, 2021
 template: howto-guide-template